In-N-Out Burger employees barred from wearing masks

 It’s not the first time In-N-Out Burger has been criticized for its stance on COVID-19 recommendations.

-In Oct.
-2021, the fast-food restaurant refused to comply with Contra Costa County’s mandate that employees check the vaccination status of customers who planned to eat indoors.
+In October 2021, the fast-food restaurant’s locations in Contra Costa County, California, refused to comply with a mandate that employees check the vaccination status of customers who planned to eat indoors.
 Instead, In-N-Out closed all five of its area dining rooms and only served food from the drive-through window.

 “As a Company, In-N-Out Burger strongly believes in the highest form of customer service and to us that means serving all Customers who visit us and making all Customers feel welcome,” Arnie Wensinger, the chain’s chief legal and business officer, said in a statement at the time.
 “We refuse to become the vaccination police for any government.”